Annafi-Mirza/Python/README.md

 Hello!

-This repository contains all Java projects that I am comfortable making public.
+This repository contains all Python projects that I am comfortable making public.
 Message me on LinkedIn for any inquiries; my link is located on my profile.